marcogambarini/floatcyl/README.md

 `make html`.
 A file index.html will appear in docs/build.
 This requires `sphinx`, `sphinx_rtd_theme` and `myst_parser`, which can be installed with `pip`.
+An already built documentation is available at <https://marcogambarini.github.io/>.

 Importing floatcyl automatically imports the hydrodynamic solver, together with the functions for computing gradients, but not the gradient flow submodule.
 The latter can be imported as `import floatcyl.gradflow` and it requires the installation of Firedrake and gmsh.